tiktok

 Raccoons: Unwilling Reservoirs of Rabies Virus

 Raccoons, those familiar yet enigmatic creatures of the night, have unfortunately gained notoriety as potential reservoirs for rabies.
 As they roam urban and rural landscapes, they can harbor and transmit the virus through their saliva, unknowingly putting other animals and people in danger.
+A raccoon foaming at the mouth is always a sign of trouble.

 Recognizing Rabid Raccoons: What Are the Symptoms of Rabies?